sentientsergio/boost-sqlite-review-2025/submission.md

 This review of Boost.SQLite has been prepared under the sponsorship of the C++ Alliance.
 The assessment has been generated with the assistance of AI tools.
 In light of this, it does not make a recommendation on whether the library should be accepted into Boost.
 Rather, it is presented as an informational resource that the review manager and committee may weigh as they deem appropriate.

-A meaningful Boost review must consider not only the proposed library itself but also its competitors.
-Boost represents the premiere collection of high-quality, peer-reviewed C++ libraries, and any new addition must be evaluated in the context of existing alternatives to ensure that it meets or exceeds the standards set by its peers.
+A meaningful Boost review should consider not only the proposed library but also its competitors.
+Boost is the premiere collection of high-quality, peer-reviewed C++ libraries; any new addition must demonstrate that it holds its ground against established peers.

 ---